 Yes.

-I follow the facts, and a lot of people, when it happens to come down on a side liberals don't like, they like to claim or put out propaganda that it's because I'm conservative to try to make people not listen to the reporting.
+And a lot of people, when it happens to come down on a side liberals don't like, they like to claim or put out propaganda that it's because I'm conservative to try to make people not listen to the reporting.

-But clearly the record shows that most of my reporting is non-political, and then to the extent it is, I've reported on both sides.
+And then to the extent it is, I've reported on both sides.

 Okay.

-It's a little more complicated than that, but the upshot is yes, that after wanting those reports and assigning me to cover that, the more I uncovered at some point those reports got blocked by certain people, I would say in middle management, and I don't know what the role upper management may have had, but yes, they got blocked.
+It's a little more complicated than that, but the upshot is yes, that after wanting those reports and assigning me to cover that, the more I uncovered at some point, those reports got blocked by certain people, I would say middle management.

-Okay, and then so that leads to your departure and then brings us to where you are now.
+Okay, and then so that leads to your departure and brings us to where you are now.

 Let's talk about this piece.

-Um, how many Americans do you think were unmasked?
+How many Americans do you think were unmasked?

 Both John Solomon and Sarah Carter, they estimate the increase in unmaskings went up 350% against American citizens in 2016.